Here are some details of the services I offer and how I approach a job.

 I have an eye for and an interest in linguistic and typographic detail.
 As Assistant Editor on the academic journal Studies in History and Philosophy of Science I was responsible for copy-editing and proofreading on behalf of the academic editors, and at Learning Materials Design I shared the copy-editing and proofreading of the company’s output with the rest of the editorial team.

-As a member of the Chartered Institute of Editing and Proofreading, I am currently taking their specialist training to ensure that my skills in this area are up to the highest professional standard.
+As a member of the Chartered Institute of Editing and Proofreading, I have taken their specialist training to ensure that my skills in this area are up to the highest professional standard.

 Learning design / communications design